 Our nurses offer a travel clinic on Wednesday afternoon only.

 Please note that we are unable to offer a full comprehensive travel assessment.
 This can be done at any local travel clinic.
 Just search online for ‘travel clinic’ and it should bring up details of nearest clinics.
-We are able to administer NHS vaccines if recommended by the travel clinic.Please note we only offer the following vaccinations: Hepatitis A, Tetanus and DPT (Diphtheria, Polio, Typhoid).For information on what vaccinations you may need click here.Please make an appointment at least 6 weeks before you travel.
+We are able to administer NHS vaccines if recommended by the travel clinic.Please note we only offer the following vaccinations: Hepatitis A, Typhoid and DPT (Diphtheria, Polio, Tetanus).For information on what vaccinations you may need click here.Please make an appointment at least 6 weeks before you travel.

 |Smoking Cessation – Studies have shown that the most effective method of giving up smoking involves the use of Nicotine Replacement Therapy (NRT) along with seeing a smoking cessation counsellor at regular intervals.
 Apart from NRT there is also the option of medication, namely Champix.